adrian-griffin/cargoport/README.md

 - ❌ Does not support Docker Swarm or Kubernetes
 - ❌ No native cloud storage transfer (unless via SSH access)
 - ❌ Does not perform live or incremental backups (containers are stopped for consistency)
-- ❌ Only works with docker compose builds, docker run environments are not currently supported
+- ❌ Only works with docker-compose builds, docker run environments are not currently supported

-Cargoport relies on the docker container design being self-encompassing, with data volumes and config files being mounted locally, stored within the same parent directory alongside the `docker-compose.yml`.
-This is a pretty common setup, but please be aware of the limitations.
+Cargoport relies on the docker container design being self-encompassing, with data volumes and config files being mounted locally in the directory root, alongside the `docker-compose.yml`.
+This is a pretty common setup for homelab purposes, but please be aware of the limitations.

-If your setup uses external volume mounts located elsewhere on the system, or volumes managed by the docker volume drivers, these directories **will not** be included in the backup.
-This can prove useful however, allowing you to exclude large, ephemeral, or non-critical data (like media libraries, cache folders, etc.)
+If your setup uses external volume mounts located elsewhere on the system, or volumes managed by the docker volume drivers, these directories **will not** be included in the backup. *This can prove useful however*, allowing you to exclude large, ephemeral, or non-critical data (such as media libraries, cache folders, etc.)

 ### Recommended Directory Layout 📁
 ```shell